Market Literacy

 123. A bare-bones site to catch you up to speed.
 ABC.

-The Jon Stewart segment is primarily about Wall Street, lobbied-for loopholes, and something called "Payment-for-Order-Flow."
-To briefly summarize, it's a method by which stocks can be bought and sold - with benefits and drawbacks to everyone involved, some more than others.
+The episode/segment is primarily about Wall Street, lobbied-for loopholes, criminality, and something called "Payment-for-Order-Flow."
+To briefly summarize, Payment-for-Order-Flow is a method in which stocks can be bought and sold - with benefits and drawbacks to everyone involved, though some people benefit more than others.
 To expand, take these two quotes from industry professionals for a better idea of the situation:

 "When you place a market order - 90-95% do not go to the 'lit' exchanges - do not go to NASDAQ or NYSE, they go to wholesalers and they don't have order by order competition and part of that is because of what you just said; Payment-for-Order-Flow which is, yes, banned in the U.K., in Canada, and Australia and the European Union..." - Gary Gensler, 33rd Chair of the Securities and Exchange Commission (SEC)